A Jurassic Experience

 We were able to check out a stone school that was frequented by kids back in the day.
 It still had covered wagons in the front.
 It was pretty cool.
 We also took our adventurous selves down a dirt road to check out the Red Gulch Dinosaur Tracksite.

-The link has a lot of information but essentially this discovery could change the current theories on the Middle Jurassic Period.
+According to the posted information, the discovery at Red Gulch could change the current theories on the Middle Jurassic Period.
 It was surreal to be able to get down on the surface where all the dinosaur prints were preserved and walk around.
 There were so many footprints.
 We hiked a little bit and took in the pretty scenery.

 We also saw pronghorn antelope and lots and lots of cattle grazing on the BLM land.
 It was a real treat to spot all the babies.

 Our first experience with food in Greybull wasn’t the best.
-If you’re ever there, don’t bother with Uptown Cafe.
-I won’t even link to them, just steer clear.
-The food was pretty nasty.
 It didn’t make for a good Mother’s Day dinner.
 But the pizza place in town was awesome.

 Oh No!